HL7/FHIRPath/input/pages/index.md

 ##### String Equivalence

 For strings, equivalence returns true if the strings are the same value while ignoring case and locale, and normalizing whitespace.
-Normalizing whitespace means that all whitespace characters are treated as equivalent, with whitespace characters as defined in the <<whitespace, Whitespace>> lexical category.
+Normalizing whitespace means that all whitespace characters are treated as equivalent, with whitespace characters as defined in the [Whitespace](#whitespace) lexical category.

 #### != (Not Equals)